Urup: 19th century

 During the decade following 1795, a party of 40 Russian men and women under Zvezdochetov established a colony they called "Slavorossiia" on Urup.
 In 1801, the Japanese government officially claimed control of the island, incorporating it into Ezo Province (now Hokkaidō Prefecture).
 This led to a series of clashes with Imperial Russia over Urup and the other Kurils, and sovereignty initially passed to Russia under the terms of the Treaty of Shimoda in 1855.
 The same year, in an effort to find the Russian fleet in the Pacific Ocean during the Crimean War, a French-British naval force reached the port of Hakodate (open to British ships as a result of the Anglo-Japanese Friendship Treaty of 1854), and sailing further north, landed on Urup, taking official possession of the island as "l'Isle de l'Alliance" and nominating a local Aleut inhabitant as provisional governor.
 The Treaty of Paris restituted the island to Russian control.

 Three whaleships have been wrecked near or on the island: one in 1853 and two in 1855.
 On the night of 27–28 April 1853, the ship Susan (349 tons), of Nantucket, was stove by ice and sank in Bussol Strait while attempting to enter the Sea of Okhotsk.
 Two men were lost, one drowning and the other perishing on the ice.
 The remaining twenty-five crew members crowded into two whaleboats and reached Urup on the afternoon of 29 April.
 Here they spent eight days before being rescued by the barque Black Warrior, of New London.
 On 14 May 1855, the ships King Fisher (425 tons), and Enterprise (291 tons), both of New Bedford, were wrecked on a reef on the northeast end of the island while attempting to pass through Bussol Strait into the Sea of Okhotsk.
 All hands were saved.

 Under the Treaty of Saint Petersburg of 1875, sovereignty passed to the Empire of Japan along with the rest of the Kuril islands.
-The island was formerly administered as part of Uruppu District of Nemuro Subprefecture of Hokkaidō.
+The island was formerly administered as part of Uruppu District of Nemuro Subprefecture of Hokkaido.
 The remaining local (mainly Aleut) inhabitants were transferred to Kamchatka, according to their will, and replaced by Japanese colonists.